ucsb-cs24-f24/cs24-f24/_lab/lab03.md

 We will discuss these files in Step 3.
 But first some practice.

-## Step 2: Practice using linked structures (Optional)
+## Step 2: Practice using linked structures (optional)

-You can go to the website, "www.cpp.sh", to get practice with linked structures.
-(Or any other online cpp shell) Type or copy/paste the simple program shown below (in bold) at the code area in cpp.sh (replacing the original sample code):
+You can go to the website <https://www.cpp.sh> (or any other online C++ compiler) to get practice with linked structures.
+Type or copy/paste the simple program shown below at the code area in cpp.sh (replacing the original sample code):

 ```cpp
 struct Node {